HFCherish/order6/order_tasks.md

 	3. should that one product's id are the same as expected (mapper-findAll) --3 :: 2
 	3. --------------------------------------------------
 	2. should the response body contains at least  one item info and contains right uri, name, description, price info (resource.get, record) --3 :: 2
-	4. should return empty when no products in db --1
 11. user register
-	11. should return 201 when register a new user (resource.post) --4
+	11. should return 201 when register a new user (resource.post) --4 :: 4
 	12. should return 400 when the registered name is not composed of letters and numbers, at least one (resource.post) -- 9
 	13. should include creation uri in header location (resource.post) --5
 	3. --------------------------------------------------